 Junosuando is a small village with around 350 inhabitants, Junosuando is located on the banks of Torne river and located 140 km north of the Article Circle.
 It was founded in 1637 by a direct forefather to me.
 This is my ancestors homestead on my mothers’ side, I spent every summer here as a child/teenager.

 This time I will only stay for a few days, meeting up with family.
 My sister will end her bike ride here, from Junosuando to Stockholm I will be on my own.
 I will follow the rivers and coastline down to Turku, Finland, which will be fairly flat.
 In Turku, I will take a ferry over to Stockholm.

 Stage 3 – Stockholm to Amsterdam

-I will probably bike close to 4,000 kilometre on this trip, what I learnt from previous trips, keeping a blog going during a trip is not easy.
-Instead I will use social media, I will be posting pictures on Instagram which will automatically update my twitter account and my facebook page.
+I will probably bike close to 4,000 kilometers on this trip, what I learned from previous trips, keeping a blog going during a trip is not easy.
+Instead, I will use social media, I will be posting pictures on Instagram which will automatically update my twitter account and my Facebook page.

 All the products that you will see in pictures that I post, clothing, helmet, camera, mobile phone, drone are all available on Cycletrippin and endorsed by me.

 And for the BigData nerds, I have created a tracking map that shows my current position on any given day.